ravello/hello-world/README.md

 I have experience in C++, C, and R now.
 Starting some SQL, Python, and Java this semester.

 P.S.
-A lot of my projects from classes are privated.
+I have a lot of privated projects since theyre from my courses.